- What is machine learning and how does it relate to AI?

 One example of the traditional approach is labor management systems that are based on engineered labor standards.
 An ELS-based system is explicitly programmed to calculate expected work completion times (for a given task or group of tasks) using a pre-defined model and a defined number of variables.
 ELS requires a significant upfront investment in engineering and measurement to come up with the values used in the model (what is the average time to make a pick, travel x distance, set up a cart…).

 By contrast, ML can be used to predict how long it will take to complete a given task by analyzing streams of fine-grained operational data, without the need for the upfront engineering and measurement to determine average values.
-The data can come from a number of sources, including work execution systems, mobile devices, and automation systems (or WCS).
+The data can come from a number of sources, including warehouse execution systems, mobile devices, and automation systems (or WCS).
 The model will account for indirect influences on results, and it will detect and adapt to changes in the system.

 One of the chief limitations of an engineered model is that it needs to be updated to account for any relevant process, layout or other changes that may affect the calculations.
 Likewise, it cannot readily account for all of the indirect variables that may affect results.
 Finally, the more complex and comprehensive the engineered model, the longer it takes to process the data and provide an output.